-All applicants must submit evidence of compliance of the Community Notification requirements to MHC via email to taxcredits@mshc.com no later than ten business days prior to the application cycle opening date.
+All applicants must submit evidence of compliance of the Community Notification requirements to MHC via email to taxcredits@mshc.com no later than ten (10) business days prior to the application cycle opening date.
+Late submissions of Community Notification will be considered a Threshold Deficiency resulting in a two (2) point deduction.